-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - Ezra Acayan/Getty Images

-- Misinformation about the coronavirus is spreading rapidly on the internet.
+- Misinformation about the novel coronavirus is spreading rapidly.

-- Despite what you might’ve heard, you cannot get the virus from an imported package or a pet, and garlic and sesame oil will not help treat it.
+- Despite what you might’ve heard, you cannot get the virus from an imported package or a pet, and there’s no evidence that garlic, marijuana, or sesame oil will help treat it.

-- The best way to prevent the spread of the coronavirus, and other viral illnesses, is to stay home when you’re sick, and wash your hands frequently with soap and water.
+- The best way to prevent the spread of the coronavirus, and other viral illnesses, is to stay home when you’re sick and wash your hands frequently and vigorously with soap and water.

 - Visit Business Insider’s homepage for more stories.

-The novel coronavirus, 2019-nCoV, is new, deadly, and spreading fast.
+The novel coronavirus and the human illness it causes, COVID-19, are deadly and spreading fast.

-As of Monday, at least 362 people have died from the virus, and another 17,400 have been confirmed ill with the virus that prompts fever, cough, and shortness of breath.
+As of Thursday, at least 2,810 people had died from the virus that emerged in December in Wuhan, China, and another 82,500 had been confirmed ill with the sickness, which prompts fever, cough, and shortness of breath.

-The US has issued a mandatory quarantine for citizens and their families coming back from Hubei province in China, where the disease originated in December.
-There is no treatment or vaccine for the virus, which scientists suspect originated in bats, and might’ve hopped into an intermediary host animal, before infecting people.
+The virus is now found on every continent, save frozen Antarctica, and the number of new infections being reported around the globe is soaring, even as transmission in China appears to slow down dramatically.
+There is no treatment or vaccine for the virus, which scientists think originated in bats and may have hopped into an intermediary host animal before infecting people.

-Still, some are peddling fake misinformation about where the virus comes from, and how to “cure” it, as people around the globe hunger for easy answers to combat the spread of this new and relatively unknown virus.
+Still, some are peddling misinformation about where the virus comes from and how to “cure” it with people around the globe hungry for easy answers to combat the spread of this new and relatively unknown virus.

 Here are a few of the most egregious claims we’ve heard so far, as well as some of the best advice from experts on how to actually stay healthy and disease-free.

 First, it’s important to know there is no treatment or medicine for the illness.
-Taking antibiotics won’t help, since it’s a virus, and not bacterial.
+Taking antibiotics won’t help, since it’s a virus and not bacterial.

 - source